-At the present time, the only types of financial aid awarded by Lakeland College for graduate students include the Unsubsidized Federal Stafford loan and the Graduate PLUS loan.
+At the present time, the only types of financial aid awarded by Lakeland University for graduate students include the Unsubsidized Federal Stafford loan and the Graduate PLUS loan.
 Students are encouraged to seek outside scholarships or employee reimbursement to help them meet their educational costs.

 More info about Eligibility